sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

    variables are the actual “data” that we end up with in our data sets.

-In practice, even scientists tend to blur the distinction between these things, but it’s very helpful to try to understand the differences.
+In practice, even scientists tend to blur the distinction between these things, but it is very helpful to try to understand the differences.